Planar Ising magnetization field I. Uniqueness of the critical scaling limit: First and second moments for the magnetization

-(Obviously here (i) follows from (ii) using Cauchy-Schwarz).
+[Obviously here (i) follows from (ii) using Cauchy--Schwarz.]
 For simplicity of presentation, we will prove this result only in the particular case where $\Omega$ is a square domain.
-Furthermore, in order to simplify the notation in the proof, we will work with a non-renormalized lattice.
-Before restating the above proposition in this setting, let us introduce the following notation: for any $N\geq 1$, let
+Furthermore, in order to simplify the notation in the proof, we will work with a nonrenormalized lattice.
+Before restating the above proposition in this setting, let us introduce the following notation: for any $N\geq1$, let

 As such, $\rho(N)$ is related to $\varrho( a=\sqrt{2} (N)^{-1})$, where $\varrho(a)$ was defined in~\eqref{e.varrho}.